the practice of yoga for connection & self-actualization

 Yoga instruction is an art.
 This art is a connected, collective, and ever-changing experience.

-As both a writing and yoga instructor, I will say that connection rings true in most learning communities, regardless if you’re an instructor in a traditional educational milieu such as a university setting or in a yogic context.
+As both a writing and yoga instructor of yoga online teacher training, I will say that connection rings true in most learning communities, regardless if you’re an instructor in a traditional educational milieu such as a university setting or in a yogic context.

 Education demands connection, and it demands connection on both the instructors’ and students’ behalves.
 In connective pedagogies, there is no power game at play.